Ace0s/Ace0s/README.md

 ###

 # 🌌 About Me:
-🎮 Currently working on:<br><br> - Edge of Kin, a 2D metroidvania game in Unity with Unity's version control<br> - Several ascending difficulty smaller projects to learn C++
+🎮 Currently working on:<br><br> - Edge of Kin, a 2D metroidvania game in Unity with Unity's version control<br> - Introductory small C++ projects to learn

 ###